 According to the National Institute on Alcohol Abuse and Alcoholism and the Substance Abuse and Mental Health Services Administration, heavy alcohol consumption is 5 or more drinks for men and 4 or more drinks for women on any given day.

 Heavy episodic drinking, sometimes called “binge drinking” is drinking a large amount of alcohol in a short time.
 It is defined as drinking such that blood alcohol concentration (BAC) reaches a level of 0.08 g/dL.
 This usually happens after men consume 5 drinks and women consume 4 drinks over about 2 hours.
-Binge drinking on more than 4 days per month qualifies as heavy alcohol use.7 Heavy and binge drinking put a person at risk of developing alcohol addiction and alcohol use disorder.
+Binge drinking on more than 4 days per month qualifies as heavy alcohol use.
+Heavy and binge drinking put a person at risk of developing alcohol addiction and alcohol use disorder.

 Alcohol Use Disorders in the United States

 Alcohol use disorders are a public health crisis in the United States and have been a problem for a long time.
 They affect people across age, gender, race, and socioeconomic status.
 The stereotypical picture of an alcoholic as a derelict homeless person who drinks to escape reality is not entirely true.
-An college student or high-functioning business executive who drinks to cope with stress are just as likely to have an alcohol use disorder.
+A college student or high-functioning business executive who drinks to cope with stress is just as likely to have an alcohol use disorder.

 The estimated cost of excessive alcohol use in the United States is nearly $250 billion per year.
 A large percentage of this is due to binge drinking.
 Most of these costs are on account of lost productivity at work, healthcare problems caused by excessive drinking, criminal justice and law enforcement expenses, and costs related to accidents and injuries caused by excessive alcohol use.